-If you’re employed with a company that offers a 401(k) plan and you are not participating, reconsider!
+If you're employed with a company that offers a 401(k) plan and you are not participating, reconsider!
+A 401(k) is an employer-sponsored retirement savings plan that allows employees to contribute pre-tax income toward retirement.
 Consistently contributing to a 401(k) throughout your working years can help create a secure retirement.

-It’s not as difficult as you think: Let’s say you’re starting now at age 25 and your annual salary is $50,000.
-If you contribute ten percent of your earnings consistently, receive a three percent raise each year and earn an eight percent rate of return on your investment, you could have more than $2 million in your 401(k) by the time you retire at 65!1
+It's not as difficult as you think: Let's say you're starting now at age 25 and your annual salary is $50,000.
+If you contribute ten percent of your earnings consistently, receive a three percent raise each year and earn an eight percent rate of return on your investment (based on historical S&P 500 averages), you could have more than $2 million in your 401(k) by the time you retire at 65.1

 Depending on your employer's tax status, your plan may be called 403(b) or 457.
 Both are similar to a 401(k) in how they benefit you.